 5'-O-(trans-9"-octadecenoyl)-1-ß-D-arabinofuranosyl cytosine was not authorised anywhere worldwide for acute myeloid leukaemia or designated as orphan medicinal product elsewhere for this condition, at the time of submission.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 25 July 2007 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 25 July 2007 recommending the granting of this designation.

 |Name||Language||First published||Last updated|